 Those of you studying for security certifications would do well to remember that Michelangelo is a prime example of a virus and a logic bomb.
 Viruses replicate; logic bombs do something when an event triggers.
 Malware doesn’t always fit neatly into specific categories–crossovers are common.

 Every time a major anniversary for either system comes along, discussion of how the NES saved the videogame industry after the disastrous Atari 2600 comes with it.
 Your opinion of Atari vs Nintendo probably depends on your age.

-I have to admit I was scratching my head as I read this stuff.
-Did the people writing it live through both of them?
+I have to admit I scratch my head as I read this stuff.
+Did the people who write it live through both of them?
 By what measure was the 2600 a disaster?
 I can’t help but speak out in defense of Atari a bit.